 Given that the Honors College draws its students and faculty members from across the University, it seems appropriate for it to bring together the University's faculty members for annual seminars to discuss matters of mutual interest so as to spur further collaboration and increase collegiality.
 Former Provost John Bramley expressed this goal at the time of the first faculty seminar, that of "bringing faculty together and creating a truly cross disciplinary culture at UVM."
-The seven faculty seminars held since 2004 have achieved these goals in different ways, but they have all been memorable experiences that share some structural similarities.
+The faculty seminars held since 2004 have achieved these goals in different ways, but they have all been memorable experiences that share some structural similarities.

 Structure of the Seminars

-With the experience of the past five years, the Honors College has developed a practical framework and guidelines that help to support the success of the faculty seminar:
+With the experience of the past years, the Honors College has developed a practical framework and guidelines that help to support the success of the faculty seminar:

 - A three-day, end-of-summer format: typically held on a Monday, Tuesday, and Wednesday in the third week of August.
 Meeting outside of the academic year in this manageable block of time allows participants the freedom from their usual routines to focus on the seminar's topics.